catalyst-cooperative/pudl/README.rst

 most users.
 You should check out the `Development section <https://catalystcoop-pudl.readthedocs.io/en/latest/dev/dev_setup.html>`__ of the main `PUDL documentation <https://catalystcoop-pudl.readthedocs.io>`__ for more details.

-Nightly Data Builds
-^^^^^^^^^^^^^^^^^^^
-If you are less concerned with reproducibility and want the freshest possible data we automatically upload the outputs of our nightly builds to public S3 storage buckets as part of the `AWS Open Data Registry
-<https://registry.opendata.aws/catalyst-cooperative-pudl/>`__.
-This data is based on
-the `dev branch <https://github.com/catalyst-cooperative/pudl/tree/dev>`__, of PUDL, and is updated most weekday mornings.
-It is also the data used to populate Datasette.

-The nightly build outputs can be accessed using the AWS CLI, the S3 API, or downloaded directly via the web.
-See `Accessing Nightly Builds <https://catalystcoop-pudl.readthedocs.io/en/latest/data_access.html#access-nightly-builds>`__ for links to the individual SQLite, JSON, and Apache Parquet outputs.

 Contributing to PUDL
 --------------------